2025 Betfred Oaks: runner-by-runner guide and ante-post tip

 By Harry Allwood

-Harry Allwood shares his verdict on the nine potential contenders in this year's Betfred Oaks at Epsom plus reveals his ante-post fancy.
+Harry Allwood shares his verdict on the nine contenders in this year's Betfred Oaks at Epsom plus reveals his fancy.
+Watch the Classic showpiece live on Racing TV at 4.00pm on Friday.

 1. DESERT FLOWER